Skip to content

 Accepted values: copilot, claude, cursor, opencode, codex, gemini, antigravity, windsurf, kiro, agent-skills, all.
 The agent-skills slug is a no-op for compile (skills are deployed by apm install); it is accepted in target lists for symmetry only.
 Unknown slugs are rejected before any work runs.

-Experimental targets (hermes, openclaw, copilot-cowork, copilot-app) are also accepted once their flag is enabled via apm experimental enable <flag>, but are excluded from --all. apm compile -t hermes emits AGENTS.md (the hermes target shares the agents compile family).
+Experimental targets (hermes, openclaw, copilot-cowork, copilot-app) are deployment targets for apm install --target <flag> once enabled via apm experimental enable <flag>, and are excluded from --all. apm compile does not emit harness-specific output for them: Hermes and the other agents-family harnesses read the standard AGENTS.md your normal apm compile flow already produces.
 See Hermes Agent.

 When you omit --target, APM resolves which targets to build in this order: